thuan2172001/rust-server-template/README.md

 - Rename `secret.key.sample` to `secret.key` or create your own key by running `head -c16 /dev/urandom > secret.key` in command line (Linux/UNIX only) and copy to `/src` folder
 - Create a database in postgres cli or [pgAdmin](https://www.pgadmin.org/) tool
 - Rename `.env.sample` to `.env` and update the database connection string in `DATABASE_URL` key.
+- Run Watch: `cargo watch -x run`
-- Build with release profile: `cargo build --release`
+- Or build with release profile: `cargo build --release`
 - Run release binary in command line/terminal.
   - Windows: `target/release/app.exe`
   - Linux/UNIX: `target/release/app`